 Robotics, Exoskeletons, & Human Robotic Interdependence

-We recently competed and placed second in the DARPA Robotics Challenge, which was an international competition aimed at advancing ground robotic capabilities focused on disaster response.
-IHMC used the Boston Dynamics Atlas robot for the competition.
+We competed and placed second in the DARPA Robotics Challenge, which was an international competition aimed at advancing ground robotic capabilities focused on disaster response.
+IHMC used the Boston Dynamics designed Atlas robot for the competition.
 We continue to do research using the Atlas robot, but our primary focus is now a NASA project for co-exploration using humanoid robots as avatars.
 This project uses NASA Johnson Space Center’s Valkyrie humanoid robot.
 Both of these projects involve humans remotely operating humanoid robots in natural and man-made environments to accomplish useful work.

 Our research in wearable robotics has developed several variations of lower body exoskeleton devices.
 These devices encompass a vast array of applications including mobility assistance for spinal paraplegic injuries, strength amplification for able-bodied users, and compact resistance exercise for astronauts in space.
 By collaborating with other leaders in the field such as NASA Johnson Space Center, we hope to advance the state of the art in wearable robotics to be compact, light-weight, safe, and an avenue for increasing the quality of life and performance across a wide variety of challenging and critical situations.

-Some projects include:
+Some older projects include:

 - DARPA Robotics Challenge